Read More

-Category - Examples
+Category - Models

 A monopole is a vertical element connected to a ground plane and with the feed point at its base.
 In this example we will simulate a radio mast on an imperfect ground, which is used for broadcasting in the LF and MF bands.